 Sud Stand

-This section alone has the capacity to hold 24,500 fans.
-In many ways, this directly goes with Liverpool’s Kop stand – including the rituals like singing ‘You’ll Never Walk Alone’ before a game.
+Sud Stand has a capacity of 24,500.
+In many ways, it is related to Liverpool’s Kop stand, including the rituals like singing ‘You’ll Never Walk Alone’ before a game.

 West Stand

 Regarded as the main section of the stadium, the West Stand holds all the changing rooms, dugouts, and tunnels through which players make their way to the pitch.
-This stand is also where fans with hospitality tickets are accommodated.
+It also features most of the hospitality seats.

 Ost Stand

-This is the section of Signal Iduna Park that comes with executive boxes and stands that are very close to the sides of the pitch.
-There can be a maximum of 17,000 supporters in this section alone.
+This section of Signal Iduna Park features executive boxes and stands that are very close to the sides of the pitch.
+Ost Stand can accommodate up to 17,000 supporters.

 Germany is one of the renowned destinations for beer, and it is not a surprise that many pubs are available in town for you to enjoy just before the game or even after the game.
 The top pubs in Dortmund are: